Billy Napier

-William Hall Napier (born July 21, 1979) is an American football coach currently serving as head coach at the University of Florida.
-From 2017 until 2021, he served as head coach at the University of Louisiana at Lafayette, amassing a 40–12 record in four seasons with three consecutive 10+ win seasons and two seasons finishing in the AP Poll, both firsts in the programs' history.
-Prior to Louisiana, he served as the offensive coordinator and quarterbacks coach at Arizona State University in 2017.
+William Hall Napier (born July 21, 1979) is an American football coach who previously served as head coach at the University of Louisiana at Lafayette from 2018 to 2021 and the University of Florida from 2022 to 2025.
+At Louisiana, he amassed a 40–12 record in four seasons with three consecutive 10+ win seasons and two seasons finishing in the AP Poll, both firsts in the program's history.
+Before becoming a head coach, he was the offensive coordinator and quarterbacks coach at Arizona State University in 2017.

 Playing career

-Born in Cookeville, Tennessee, Napier was a standout quarterback for Murray County High School in his hometown of Chatsworth, Georgia, where he played for his father who was his head coach.
+Born in Cookeville, Tennessee, Napier was a standout wide receiver before switching to quarterback for Murray County High School in his hometown of Chatsworth, Georgia, where he played for his father who was his head coach.
 He was named All-State in 1997 and accepted a scholarship to play football at Furman University.
 During his time with the Furman Paladins, Napier was a four-time letterman, and took over the starting quarterback duties for his junior and senior seasons.
 The Paladins won two conference championships during Napier's time there, and he was selected to two All-Southern Conference teams at quarterback.

 In his junior year, he led his team to the 2001 NCAA Division I-AA Football Championship Game, losing to Montana, 13–6.
-Napier earned second-team All-Southern Conference honors in 2001 and 2002.
+He earned second-team All-Southern Conference honors in 2001 and 2002.
+Napier was college teammates with NEEDTOBREATHE vocalist Bear Rinehart from 1999-2002; the pair set numerous team records together.